Systemcluster/wrappe/README.md

 It defaults to `temp`.

-#### verification
+#### unpack-directory

-This option specifies the verification of the unpacked payload before skipping extraction.
-Accepted values are:
+This option specifies the unpack directory name inside the `unpack-target`.
+It defaults to the name of the input file or directory.

-* `existence`: All files in the payload will be checked for existence.
-* `checksum`: A checksum for all files will be calculated and compared with the checksum calculated during the packing process.
-* `none`: No verification will be performed.

-It defaults to `existence`.

 #### versioning